 4- Click “Change Email Address”

-5- Enter the new email address and press “Continue”.
-Make sure you type it right as you will be receiving the verification code on this email address.
+5- Enter the new email address and press “Continue.”
+Make sure you type it right as you will be receiving the verification code to this email address

 It’s done!
 Remember that after you have updated the email, you need to sign in again to every Apple service & device.
 Similarly, you can also change your payment info, password, etc.

 If you have accidentally forgotten your Apple-ID, please follow the following directions from Apple to get access to your id.

 Remove your Apple ID from iTunes on your computer

 Before securing your ID, you’ll want to make sure you’ve removed it from iTunes completely